klaytn/klaytn-docs/docs/bapp/sdk/caver-js/v1.4.1/api-references/caver.klay.KIP17.md

 ```javascript
 kip17Instance.supportsInterface(interfaceId)
 ```
-Return `true` if this contract implements the interface defined by `interfaceId`.
+Returns `true` if this contract implements the interface defined by `interfaceId`.

 **Parameters**